 Knightdale is a somewhat small town located in the state of North Carolina.
-With a population of 14,256 people and four constituent neighborhoods, Knightdale is the 77th largest community in North Carolina.
-Much of the housing stock in Knightdale was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Knightdale economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Knightdale, where the median household income is $72,591.00.
+With a population of 14,794 people and four constituent neighborhoods, Knightdale is the 77th largest community in North Carolina.
+Knightdale has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Knightdale, where the median household income is $67,167.00.

-Knightdale is a decidedly white-collar town, with fully 88.59% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Knightdale is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Knightdale who work in management occupations (10.54%), sales jobs (10.46%), and office and administrative support (9.42%).
+Knightdale is a decidedly white-collar town, with fully 89.48% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Knightdale is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Knightdale who work in management occupations (13.00%), office and administrative support (11.83%), and sales jobs (10.35%).

 Also of interest is that Knightdale has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Knightdale does not have a public transit system used by locals to get to and from work.
+Knightdale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Knightdale is English.
 Other important languages spoken here include Spanish and Vietnamese.